Cray-HPE/docs-csm/install/configure_dell_leaf_switch.md

 The uplinks are port 49 and 50 on the leaf.
 They connect to Aggregation switch 1 and 2 on port 47.

-It is assumed that you have connectivity to the switch and have done the [Configure Dell Management Network Base](configure_dell_management_network_base.md) procedure.
+It is assumed that you have connectivity to the switch.

 ## Configure Uplink